For this post, we welcome first-time guest contributor Dan Chabert. Enjoy! (Photo: Unsplash)

 Trail running and hiking are both such excellent ways to escape from the daily grind – especially when you’re used to the go-go-go lifestyle of California – and fortunately, there is no shortage of trail options in California.
 Getting strong on the trails will leave you in extraordinary physical and mental shape, and this fitness can easily transfer over into other sports as well.
 Famous Naturalist and father of our National Park system John Muir wrote in a letter to his sister, “The mountains are calling, and I must go” – go run or hike some trails for a while, and you’ll surely be saying the same.

 Dan Chabert is an entrepreneur, husband and ultramarathon distance runner.
-He spends most of his time on runnerclick.com, GearWeAre.com, monicashealthmag.com & nicershoes.com and he has been featured on runner blogs all over the world.
+He is a contributing author to Runners 101 and also spends most of his time on runnerclick.com, GearWeAre.com, monicashealthmag.com & nicershoes.com and he has been featured on runner blogs all over the world.